ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ### Clone a starter application
 {: #scalable-webapp-openshift-clone-web-app-code}

+In this section, you will clone a GitHub repo with a simple [NodeJS](https://nodejs.dev) starter application with a landing page and two endpoints to get started.
+You can always extend the starter application based on your requirement.

 1. On a terminal, run the below command to clone the [GitHub repository](https://github.ibm.com/portfolio-solutions/openshift-node-app/) to your machine:
    ```sh
    git clone https://github.ibm.com/portfolio-solutions/openshift-node-app/
    ```
    {: pre}
-2. Change to the application directory
+2. Change to the application directory,
    ```sh
    cd openshift-node-app
    ```
    {:pre}

-If you check the contents of the folder, it's a simple [NodeJS](https://nodejs.dev) starter application with a landing page and two endpoints.
  Along with the starter code, the directory provides an `openshift.template.yaml` file with placeholders.
 Later in the tutorial, you will run a shell script to update the placeholders and then apply the generated `openshift.yaml` file to build and deploy the application to the {{site.data.keyword.openshiftshort}} cluster.

 ### Push the code to a Private IBM Cloud Git repo
 {: #scalable-webapp-openshift-private-git-repo}